-Subclause (1) The client calls in the contractor to attend a final inspection of the works, the inspection date being no later than thirty working days before the end of the five-year period after handover.
+Subclause (1) The client calls in the contractor to attend a final inspection of the works, the inspection date being no later than thirty working days before the end of the five year period after handover.

-Subclause (2) If the client has not called in the contractor in accordance with clause 55, subclause (1), the contractor may send a written notice to the client calling in the client to the inspection with at least ten working days' notice.
+Subclause (2) If the client has not called in the contractor in accordance with clause 57, subclause (1), the contractor may send a written notice to the client calling in the client to the inspection with at least ten working days' notice.

-Clause 56 Common provisions on inspection
+Clause 58.
+Common provisions on inspection

-Subclause (1) Notices concerning inspections under clause 54 and clause 55, subclause (1), must be made in writing and issued with a notice period of not more than sixty and not fewer than twenty working days.
+Subclause (1) Notices concerning inspections under clause 56 and clause 57, subclause (1), must be made in writing and issued with a notice period of not more than sixty and not fewer than fifteen working days, however at least twenty working days for main contracts.